ooni/spec/backends/bk-003-collector.md

 It is outside of the scope of the collector to provide blocking resistance or to conceal to a passive network observer the fact that they are communicating to a collector.
-Such properties are to be provided by other software components, for example using Tor or obfsproxy.
+Such properties are to be provided by other software, e.g. Tor.

 # 3.0 API